dev-nolant/Dynamic-Partion-Manager/README.md

 * This project currently requires the GitHub API for OAuthorization.
 It's implemented in the system to allow admins and users to sign up.

 TODO (No Specific Order)
 - [x] There is currently a broken partition allocation section that causes recessive allocated space regardless of upload.
+(Fixed)
-- [ ] There is no file deletion option.
+- [x] There is no file deletion option.
+(Added)
 - [ ] There currently is no ROLE system in-place, but that should be coming up momentarily.
 Currently, everyone is visitor role, and only has access to their own data.
 - [ ] There will be an update with USER_ID systems being implemented for better file tracing and user handling.
 - [ ] Moderation is expected to be added promptly after a ROLE system is implemented.